"We reduce art to its simplest expression, which is love"

 Sea Boar Creations Online Gallery 2008-2015 The open Gallery Northport, NY 2008 Phoenix Fine Art Gallery Bellport, NY 2008 International Surrealist Show Spencer, Iowa 2006 International Surrealist Show Bowling Green, Ohio 2003 The Echo Gallery Chicago, Il 2003 The Bellport Lane Gallery Bellport, NY 2000 A.D.C.
 Gallery Bridgehampton, NY 1999 Painters Brookhaven, NY 1999 The Parish Museum Southampton, NY 1994 Studio 100 Oceanside, CA 1993 Leucadia Art Gallery Leucadia, CA 1990-92 The Pyramid Gallery New York, NY 1990 The Peri Reneth Gallery Southampton, NY 1988 Marcelle Gallery Southampton, NY 1988

 Most images on this website are available in print form.
 Depending on the digital or transparency image quality, the size of a print may be limited.
-If you are local and interested in an original painting , you can make a studio appointment via the contact form.
-If you buy a painting from this site you can return it if you are not satisfied.
-Send email for more information.
+If you are interested in purchasing an original painting, you can make a studio appointment to see it, or order from this site.
+Use this Contact form for more information.
 Thanks, James Sebor

 PO BOX 1066